andreaGaudino/PCA_project/README.md

 ## To run it

-Clone this repository and run the project.ipynb file
+Clone this repository and run the PCA_project.ipynb file